-Travel Advice for Ulisa Bay – Lakoma Island, Lake Malawi
+Travel Advice for Ulisa Bay on Lakoma Island – Lake Malawi

 The only accommodation at the bay is Ulisa Bay Lodge, ran by Chris, a sincere, middle-aged Englishman who has fully integrated within the community, including language, low-key locally-inclusive business, Malawi wife and kid.

-NOTE: this is not a sponsored post or written for freebies.
+> This is NOT a sponsored post or written for freebies.
 I only encountered this place by chance – late on arrival early evening on the ferry, I met the SA couple, who said tag along with them, as I had no plans as to where to stay on this island of very limited accommodation options.

 Transport to Lakoma Island is via a twice-weekly ferry